yegor256/blog/_drafts/_factory.md

 {% endhighlight %}

 Two objects will be created, which is obviously inefficient, since they are identical.
-Would be better to keep the first instance somewhere in memory and return it when the second call arrives.
-Static factory method makes it possible to solve this very problem:
+It would be better to keep the first instance somewhere in memory and return it when the second call arrives.
+Static factory methods make it possible to solve this very problem:

 {% highlight java %}